Max Frisch: As a dramatist

 His next play Biography: A game (Biografie: Ein Spiel), followed on naturally.
 Frisch was disappointed that his commercially very successful plays Biedermann und die Brandstifter and Andorra had both been, in his view, widely misunderstood.
 His answer was to move away from the play as a form of parable, in favour of a new form of expression which he termed "Dramaturgy of Permutation" ("Dramaturgie der Permutation"), a form which he had introduced with Gantenbein and which he now progressed with Biographie, written in its original version in 1967.
 At the centre of the play is a behavioural scientist who is given the chance to live his life again, and finds himself unable to take any key decisions differently the second time round.
-The Swiss premier of the play was to have been directed by Rudolf Noelte, but Frisch and Noelte fell out in the Autumn of 1967, a week before the scheduled first performance, which led to the Zürich opening being postponed for several months.
+The Swiss premier of the play was to have been directed by Rudolf Noelte, but Frisch and Noelte fell out in the autumn of 1967, a week before the scheduled first performance, which led to the Zurich opening being postponed for several months.
 In the end the play opened in the Zürich Playhouse in February 1968, the performances being directed by Leopold Lindtberg.
 Lindtberg was a long established and well regarded theatre director, but his production of Biografie: Ein Spiel neither impressed the critics nor delighted theatre audiences.
 Frisch ended up deciding that he had been expecting more from the audience than he should have expected them to bring to the theatrical experience.
 After this latest disappointment it would be another eleven years before Frisch returned to theatrical writing.